hugetim/empathy-room/docs/index.md

 ## Is Empathy Spot for me?

 If you are a student of Compassionate Communication, a.k.a.
-[Nonviolent Communication (NVC)](http://www.nycnvc.org/our-work/), Empathy Spot is being designed for you.
-But in order to fully participate, you will first need some form of in-person connection with a certified NVC trainer.
+[Nonviolent Communication (NVC)](http://www.nycnvc.org/our-work/), Empathy Spot is being designed for you, particularly if you are already connected with a certified NVC trainer.
+If you are an NVC trainer, Empathy Spot is especially intended to support and empower you.